jiv222/st/README.md

 ##### This is my personal build of [Suckless's](https://st.suckless.org) Simple Terminal.

-This is my personal patched build of St.

 Each branch of this repository contains a feature implemented on top of the base build of St from Suckless.

 All desired features are then merged into the ***current_config*** branch.